Kalindro/discord-and-twitter-username-checker/README.md

 ## Discord and Twitter username checker

 Simple tool to check if list of usernames (bulk) is available on both Discord and Twitter.
-Apologies that Discord part is a bit slow but IDC to make it faster.
+Apologies that Discord part is a bit slow but IDC to make it faster, gets the job done for my use case.
 ___

 Discord part uses: https://github.com/Lixqa/DiscordPomelo.